 Superior symbol usage is the reason humans are the dominant species, e.g., written and spoken language.
 Written language exists only because we agree that certain graphic configurations are letters of a complete set that we agree is an alphabet.
 Specific groupings and arrangements of that alphabet are words that represent specific events and objects—because we agree they do.
 Thus, written, and spoken languages are consensual realities, i.e. reality determined by social subscription, opposed to intrinsic reality, as found in nature and in science.

-For example, the darkest hour, dark personality, black hearted, black mood, dark horse, dark character, dark deeds, light spirit, light hearted, white knight, etc. It is why most religions rejoice in white, and grieve in black.
+For example, the darkest hour, dark personality, black-hearted, black mood, dark horse, dark character, dark deeds, light spirit, light-hearted, white knight, etc. It is why most religions rejoice in white, and grieve in black.
 It is also the reason so many people have an irrational fear and mistrust of dark skin.
-In the old mammal brain, because of simian fear of darkness, the mantra is dark equals danger, therefore dark is bad.
+In the old mammal brain, because of simian fear of darkness, the mantra is dark equals danger, so therefore dark is bad.
 Fortunately, in the new thinking part of the brain, many humans can override these primitive instincts.
 If that were not true, America would not have made the progress it has.
-If it were consistently true we would not have race-based hate crimes.
+If it were consistently true, we would not have race-based hate crimes.

 The Pathophysiology of Race-Based Stress

-We know when the brain perceives stress its first response is to elevate blood pressure in preparation for the eventuality of fight-or-flight.
+We know when the brain perceives stress, its first response is to elevate blood pressure in preparation for the eventuality of fight-or-flight.
 The second response is to elevate blood sugars for quick energy.
 We also know that feeling constantly under siege is stressful.
-What does that tell you about being Black in terms of the uninterrupted assault on the Black psyche by language, art, and social customs by the symbolic representation of black and darkness?
-Beyond that, Blacks are humans first, and Black second, so these old brain responses do not exclude Blacks.
+What does that tell you about being black in terms of the uninterrupted assault on the black psyche by language, art, and social customs by the symbolic representation of black and darkness?
+Beyond that, blacks are humans first, and black second, so these old brain responses do not exclude them.
 This affects self-esteem and management of that is an added persistent stressor.
 Living in a world that instinctually fears you is perpetually stressful.

 Constant stress results in allostatic load, which is when the body’s protective mechanisms become destructive from over usage.
-Unfortunately, the stress response begins in the old mammal brain, and when it is enacted the thinking part of the brain is deliberately shutdown because the priority is to survive now, ask questions later.
+Unfortunately, the stress response begins in the old mammal brain, and when it is enacted, the thinking part of the brain is deliberately shut down because the priority is to survive now and ask questions later.
 More unfortunately, the old mammal brain, again for survival purposes, cannot distinguish between real and actual threat.
-Therefore, with the thinking brain disengaged, the old mammal brain responds to innocuous threats, like women holding their purses tighter when they see a Black man, and other subtle forms of racism, such as blacks being deemed as “acting White” or being an “Oreo” if they are articulate and educated.
+Therefore, with the thinking brain disengaged, the old mammal brain responds to innocuous threats, causing women to hold their purses tighter when they see a black man, and other subtle forms of racism, such as blacks being deemed as “acting white” or being an “Oreo” if they are articulate and educated.